model-bakers/model_bakery/docs/source/recipes.rst

         birthday=date.today,
     )

-When you call `make_recipe`, *Baker* will set the attribute to the value returned by the callable.
+When you call ``make_recipe``, Model Bakery will set the attribute to the value returned by the callable.

 Recipes with iterators